-Whether they plan to run their own business or work in professional careers in the food industry, graduates of LIFE’s Bachelor of Science in Nutrition program will emerge as:
+Whether they plan to run their own business or work in professional careers in the food industry, graduates of Life University’s program will emerge as:

 - Social educators who communicate awareness and change in the way individual communities and society as a whole understand and utilize food.

-- Nutrition experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications of the nutrition industry.
+- Experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications.

 - Creative innovators who write recipes, design meal plans, counsel clients, find solutions, and explore flavor and plating – all in pursuit of colorful, conscious eating.